ehsanmqn/robust-httpx-client/README.md

 ## Regarding the implementation

-Eventual consistency is defined as the state where, given enough time, a consistent state will be achieved by all nodes in a distributed system.
-The code is designed to maintain eventual consistency across a cluster of hosts by ensuring that operations (creating or deleting a group) are attempted on each host.
+ClusterClient is designed to maintain eventual consistency across a cluster of hosts by ensuring that operations (creating or deleting a group) are attempted on each host.
 If any operation fails, corrective actions are taken to restore the system to a consistent state.

 ### Eventual Consistency

 **Eventual Consistency** means that, given enough time, all nodes in a distributed system will achieve a consistent state.
 This code aims to maintain eventual consistency across a cluster of hosts by ensuring that operations (creating or deleting a group) are attempted on each host, and if any operation fails, corrective actions are taken to bring the system back to a consistent state.